 Frequently Asked Questions

 Of course, some grasses are safer than others.
-If your dog is known to like to snack on grass, keep a close eye which grass they’re eating.
-Grass on roadsides carries lots of pollutants which could be harmful to a dog.
-Even more concerning is grass that has been sprayed with weed-killers, moss-killers, pesticides or even fertiliser.
+If your dog is known to like to snack on grass, keep a close eye on which grass they’re eating.
+Grass on roadsides carries lots of pollutants that could be harmful to a dog.
+Even more concerning is the grass that has been sprayed with weed-killers like Roundup, moss-killers, pesticides, or even fertilizer.
 Many of these compounds are toxic to dogs and cause a wide range of effects from seizures to death.

 If you know or suspect your dog has eaten grass containing toxins or toxic plants, you should contact your vet or an animal poison line for advice.